 Obesity was defined as a BMI of 30 or higher.
 Underweight was defined as a BMI of less than 18.5.

-Peterlin said the risk between obesity and migraine was moderate and similar in size to the link between migraine and bipolar disorders and ischemic heart disease, a condition of recurring chest pain or discomfort when part of the heart does not receive enough blood.
+Peterlin said the risk between obesity and headaches was moderate and similar in size to the link between migraine and bipolar disorders and ischemic heart disease, a condition of recurring chest pain or discomfort when part of the heart does not receive enough blood.

-According to Peterlin, age and sex were important variables in the relationship between body mass index and migraine.
+According to Peterlin, age and sex were important variables in the relationship between body mass index and the occurance.
 “This makes sense, as the risk entailed by obesity and the risk of migraine is different in women and men and in younger and older people,” she said.
 “Both obesity disease risk and the occurrence of migraine is more common in women and in younger people.”

 She continued, “It’s not clear how body composition could affect migraine.
-Adipose tissue, or fatty tissue, secretes a wide range of molecules that could play a role in developing or triggering migraine.
+Adipose tissue, or fatty tissue, secretes a wide range of molecules that could play a role in developing or triggering one.
 It’s also possible that other factors such as changes in physical activity, medications, or other conditions such as depression play a role in the relationship between migraine and body composition.”

 Limitations of the meta-analysis include that for half of the studies people self-reported that they had migraine and for more than half of the studies people self-reported their body mass index.